tkdguy/landing/src/pages/docs/modding/loading-mods.md

 }
 ```

 3\.
-Using the GSC Tool downloaded in the requirements you can easily turn a source script into a compiled script that the game will be able to read and run by following the [instructions](https://github.com/xensik/gsc-tool#usage).
+Using the GSC Tool downloaded in the requirements section, you can easily turn a source script into a compiled script that the game will be able to read and run by following the [instructions](https://github.com/xensik/gsc-tool#usage).
 For T6 the command should look something like
 `gsc-tool.exe comp t6 "%localappdata%\Plutonium\storage\t6\scripts\mp\example.gsc"`.

-To make working with T6 scripts easier you can also paste these commands in a batch file and run it using Windows cmd or your IDE's integrated terminal.
+To make working with T6 scripts easier you can also create a batch file containing the following commands and run it using Windows cmd or your IDE's integrated terminal.

 ```bat
 @echo off